leviathanbadger/flux-lang/PROJECT-PLAN.md

 Overview: After parsing and semantic analysis, FluxLang will translate programs into an Intermediate Representation (IR) suitable for optimization and code generation.
-The README indicates designing an IR that captures reactive dataflow graphs, effects, and probabilistic nodes.
+The README indicates designing an IR that captures reactive dataflow graphs and effects.
 Likely, this IR will be a higher-level representation tailored to FluxLang’s needs (as opposed to using LLVM IR directly for analysis).
 The project plans to use the Rust crate Petgraph to help represent and manipulate this IR.
 Petgraph is a general-purpose graph data structure library for Rust, providing data types for graphs (nodes and edges with optional